-The goal of the Climate Receiver Places Project is to create a guide of policy and practice for communities to follow, detailing strategies for equitable, climate-resilient urban growth in response to incoming climate change migration.
-We will use the Climate Receiver Places Guide that we create to work with communities in climate-resilient geographies to promote and implement climate-resilient urbanism.
+The goal of the Receiver Places is to create a guide of policy and practice for communities to follow, detailing strategies for equitable, climate-resilient urban growth in response to incoming climate change migration.
+We will use the Receiver Places Guide that we create to work with communities in climate-resilient geographies to promote and implement climate-resilient urbanism.

-The Climate Receiver Places Guide
+The Receiver Places Guide

-The Climate Receiver Places Guide consists of four documents and a database.
+The Receiver Places Guide consists of four documents and a database.
 We’ve published the first two, which are available together or separately below, along with additional data.

 - Receiving Geography Guide – A document to define receiving geography, specific cities, towns, and regions around these municipalities, and the methodology that got us to these conclusions.
 We also provide supplementary maps and data.

-- Community Principles Guide – A document to define equitable, climate-resilient community principles and how climate receiver places can use them to change mindsets, self-assess, plan, and implement.
+- Community Principles Guide – A document to define equitable, climate-resilient community principles and how receiver places can use them to change mindsets, self-assess, plan, and implement.

-- Implementation Guide – A practical guide to implementation of the Climate Receiver Places Guide and how Place Initiative can fit into this process to make things happen.
+- Implementation Guide – A practical guide to implementation of the Receiver Places Guide and how Place Initiative can fit into this process to make things happen.

 - Community Metrics Guide & Community Assessment Guide – A set of tools to quantitatively and qualitatively assess current conditions of a community, direct that community towards certain priorities, and conduct a post-assessment.